 Freedom of speech, press, religion, and assembly are rights protected by the First Amendment of the Constitution of the United States, and public parks have a long history of being a venue for the expression of First Amendment rights.
 To that end, people may exercise these rights in the Cleveland Metroparks.
 However, the Cleveland Metroparks still retains its responsibility to protect park resources, other patrons, and prevent conflict among park visitors.

-You may exercise your rights in Cleveland Metroparks Reservations WITH NO PERMIT when NONE OF THE FOLLOWING EXISTS:
+You may exercise your rights in Cleveland Metroparks Reservations with no permit

 - You are engaging in an activity that is intended to involve, is reasonably likely to involve, or actually involves fifty (50) or more people as participants and/or spectators at any one time.